ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

     </dependency>
   </task>

-The ``datadep_foo:`` and ``datadep_bar:`` YAML entries were named arbitrarily after the first ``_``, but could have been even more descriptive such as ``datadep_foo_file:`` or ``datadep_foo_text:``.
-The important part is that the leading tag match that in Rocoto.
+The ``datadep_foo:`` and ``datadep_bar:`` UW YAML entries were named arbitrarily after the first ``_``, but could have been even more descriptive such as ``datadep_foo_file:`` or ``datadep_foo_text:``.
+The important part is that the YAML key prefix matches the Rocoto XML tag name.

-This example also demonstrates the use of Rocoto's **boolean operator tags** in the structured YAML, e.g. ``<or>``, ``<not>``, etc..
-The structure follows the tree in the Rocoto XML language in that each of the sub-elements of the ``<and>`` tag translate to sub-entries in YAML.
+This example also demonstrates the use of Rocoto's **boolean operator tags** in the structured UW YAML, e.g. ``<or>``, ``<not>``, etc..
+The structure follows the tree in the Rocoto XML language in that each of the sub-elements of the ``<and>`` tag translate to sub-entries in UW YAML.
 Multiple of the boolean operator tags can be set at the same level just as with any other tag type by adding a descriptive suffix starting with an underscore (``_``).
 In the above example, the ``and:`` entry could have equivalently been named ``and_data_files:`` to achieve an identical Rocoto XML result.

 Defining Metatasks
 ..................

 A Rocoto ``metatask`` is a structure that allows for the single specification of a task or group of tasks to run with parameterized input.
 The ``metatask`` requires the definition of at least one parameter variable, but multiple may be specified, in which case there must be the same number of entries for all parameter variables.
 To achieve a combination of variables, nested metatasks would be necessary.
-Here is an example of the YAML specification for running our "hello world" example in a variety of languages:
+Here is an example of the UW YAML specification for running our "hello world" example in a variety of languages:

 .. code:: text